DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 }
 ```

-You can the call the function by simply writing `function_name` (just like you would call a command).
+You can the call the function by simply writing `function_name` (just like you would call a regular command).

 For example: